-1. No excuse are to be entertained for late submission for Quiz / Assignment/ Seminar Presentation, etc., except with notification from the Head of the Department.
+1. No excuse are to be entertained for late submission for Quiz / Assignment/ Seminar Presentation, etc., except by the course instructor in consultation with Head of the Department.
+Extensions may be given on serious medical or compassionate grounds, or any other Bonafide reasons, with supporting documents, on the basis of formal

-2. Students are expected to work individually, on all modes of evaluations, unless and until specifically assigned in Groups.
+2. Students are expected to work individually, on all modes of evaluations, unless and until specifically assigned in penalty to debar in the next assessment mode at the discretion of Instructor Concerned.